 There are some secondary factors that the state will look to if they can’t make a determination of changed domicile based on the primary factors alone which include:

 - Location of safe deposit boxes and auto registration and licenses;

 - Address where you receive bank statements, bills, and other business and financial communications;

 - Reviews of phone, cable, and utility bills at each residence.

 Document, Document, Document

 There are quite a number of steps that can be taken to properly document a change in domicile in the event your domicile is challenged by the state tax authorities.
-A few measures you can take are owning a home in your new state, selling or gifting your previous residence, applying for a driver’s license in the new state and surrendering the license from your old state, and filing final year resident tax returns in your old state.
+A few measures you can take to show a change in domicile for tax purposes are owning a home in your new state, selling or gifting your previous residence, applying for a driver’s license in the new state and surrendering the license from your old state, and filing final year resident tax returns in your old state.

-If you’re considering a move, it’s important to plan early and involve your Untracht Early tax advisor in the conversation to ensure the appropriate steps are taken to demonstrate your intent to change your domicile in regards to your taxes.
+If you’re considering a move, it’s important to plan early and involve your Untracht Early tax advisor in the conversation to ensure the appropriate steps are taken to demonstrate your intent to change your domicile for tax purposes.